The Phnom Penh Post

-It has a staff of Cambodian and foreign journalists covering national news.
+The newspaper has a staff of Cambodian and foreign journalists covering national news.
 The newspaper includes specific business, lifestyle and sports sections, and also prints a "Police Blotter", which has items related to crime translated from local Khmer-language dailies.

 Since its founding in Phnom Penh in July 1992, the printed edition was published on a fortnightly basis.
-In early 2008, the newspaper received investment from some Australians and became a daily publication on August 8, 2008.
+In early 2008, the newspaper received investment from some Australian investors and became a daily publication on August 8, 2008.

 In May 2018 the newspaper was purchased by Malaysian businessman Sivakumar Ganapthy, who also owns a public relations firm known to have worked on behalf of the Cambodian government, prompting several senior writers to leave its newsroom.
 Describing the sale of the paper, one official for Amnesty International said, "We have witnessed the crumbling of Cambodia's media freedom."
 In response to criticism of the sale, Huy Vannak, acting as undersecretary of the Cambodian Interior Ministry, said, "It is a normal business, and it remains a newspaper."

+In March 2024, the newspaper announced that it would cease its English and Khmer print editions by the end of the month citing a decline in advertising revenue.